Religion in South Africa: Hinduism

 Hinduism is found in various provinces of South Africa, but primarily in KwaZulu-Natal.
-Approximately 1.92% or 651,609 of the South African population professed to be Hindu, according to the 2021 census.
+Approximately 1.92% of the South African population, or 651,609, identified as Hindu, according to the 2021 census.
 This is the largest concentration of Hindus in Africa after Mauritius.

 It is unclear when the first Hindus settled in parts of South Africa.
-The vast majority of current Hindus in South African provinces are descendants of indentured laborers brought in by the British colonial government, from 1860 to 1919, to work in plantations and the mining operations owned by European settlers.
+The vast majority of current Hindus in South African provinces are descendants of indentured laborers brought in by the British colonial government from 1860 to 1919 to work on plantations and in mining operations owned by European settlers.
 Many came from Tamil Nadu, Gujarat, Maharashtra, Uttar Pradesh, and Bihar, and some from other states of India.
 Early Hindu settlements in South Africa suffered discrimination, abuse and persecution and forced conversions by islamic revolutionaries.
 Hindu Indians were among the people who were referred to as coolies, racially segregated, and their discrimination continued through the Apartheid era until 1994.

 The first Hindu temples were in operation in the 1870s.
-Some South African local governments banned temple building and property ownership by Hindus in 1910s.
+Some South African local governments banned the construction of temples and the ownership of property by Hindus in the 1910s.
 Modern South Africa has many Hindu temples, and its Hindu community observes major festivals of Hinduism such as Deepavali.

 Baháʼí Faith

-The Baháʼí Faith in South Africa began with the holding of Baháʼí meetings in the country in 1911.
-A small population of Baháʼís remained until 1950 when large numbers of international Baháʼí pioneers settled in South Africa.
+The Baháʼí Faith in South Africa began with the holding of Baháʼí meetings in 1911.
+A small population of Baháʼís remained until 1950, when large numbers of international Baháʼí pioneers settled in South Africa.
 In 1956, after members of various tribes in South Africa became Baháʼís, a regional Baháʼí Assembly which included South Africa was elected.
-Later each of the constituent countries successively formed their own independent Baháʼí National Spiritual Assembly.
+Later, each of the constituent countries successively formed its own independent Baháʼí National Spiritual Assembly.
 In 1995, after a prolonged period of growth and oppression during Apartheid and the homelands reuniting with South Africa, the Baháʼí National Spiritual Assembly of South Africa was formed.
-In 2005 Baháʼís were estimated at about 240,100 adherents.
+In 2005, Baháʼís were estimated at 240,100 adherents.

 Buddhism

-Buddhism was introduced to South Africa in the 1680s and grew gradually over the years.
-By the late 1990s, there were about 6,000 Buddhists, making up roughly 0.01% of the population.
-However, estimates from the 2010s show that the Buddhist community, including those following Taoism and Chinese folk religions increased to between 0.2% and 0.3% of the population, or about 100,000 to 150,000 people.
+Buddhism was introduced to South Africa in the 1680s and has grown gradually over subsequent years.
+By the late 1990s, there were approximately 6,000 Buddhists, representing roughly 0.01% of the population.
+However, estimates from the 2010s indicate that the Buddhist community, including adherents of Taoism and Chinese folk religions, accounted for between 0.2% and 0.3% of the population, or approximately 100,000 to 150,000 people.
 Despite this growth, the number of active practitioners is likely smaller.

-The World Population Review indicates that, there are around 90,000 Buddhists in South Africa, constituting 0.2% of the country's total population.
+The World Population Review reports that approximately 90,000 Buddhists reside in South Africa, representing 0.2% of the country's total population.